blueraai/agentic-web-protocol/README.md

 ### APIs

+#### Introduction

+> ##### The Challenge of API Interactivity for AI Agents
+>
-Without information about what an API is for, how it is structured, what features it provides, and how to interact with it, an AI agent has to figure out everything on its own.
-This is commonly passed manually as context, fetched via web crawlers attempting to find documentation online, or by spinning up additional middleware servers (eg. [mcp](https://github.com/modelcontextprotocol)) to allow them to be discoverable.
+> Without information about what an API is for, how it is structured, what features it provides, and how to interact with it, an AI agent has to figure out everything on its own.
+>
+> This is commonly passed manually as context, fetched via web crawlers attempting to find documentation online, or by spinning up additional middleware servers (eg. [mcp](https://github.com/modelcontextprotocol)) to allow them to be discoverable.

 The premise of `AWP` is simple: **include standard information in the API** itself, for **any agent to be able to reliably understand and interact** with it, without requiring additional middleware servers to do so.